The Common Rule: Habits of Purpose for An Age of Distraction

 A collection of daily and weekly habits on four different axes are meant to provide a trellis for loving God and neighbour.
 The idea is to embrace good things (rest, friendship, etc.) and resist bad things (distraction, ingratitude) through the cultivation of habits.

-I still fail, almost on a weekly basis, but now failure is the exception that proves the rule.
+I still fail frequently, but now failure is the exception that proves the rule.
 The background of my life has been redefined by reflection and contemplation instead of anxiety and distraction.
-Ordering life around a liturgy of love and purpose guards against counter-formation by the invisible liturgies of consumerism, intellectualism and individualism.
+Ordering life around a liturgy of love and purpose guards against counter-formation by the invisible rituals of consumerism, intellectualism and individualism.

-Most helpful to me has been the practice of daily prayer, assisted by a prayer book and curating my screen entertainment to 4 hours per week.
-Limiting my passive “screen time” forces me to think about what else I could be doing (besides rewatching a second episode of Parks and Recreation) and has helped redirect my habits distraction back towards my work.
+Most helpful to me has been the practice of daily prayer, assisted by a prayer book, and curating my screen entertainment to 4 hours per week.
+Limiting my passive screen-time forces me to think about what else I could be doing and has helped redirect my habits of distraction back towards relationships and work.

 The book contains helpful diagrams like the one above, breakdowns of and possible implementations of each habit, and useful resources at the end of the book.
 It’s clear and well-organized and, perhaps most helpfully, expounds the value of each practice.